fps/TackleboxModeling.jl/README.md

 [https://www.youtube.com/watch?v=wcBEOcPtlYk](https://www.youtube.com/watch?v=wcBEOcPtlYk)

-In this video Jim belabors the point that most common amplifiers can be broken down into three tone shaping stages, each possibly followed by a non-linearity:
+In this video Jim makes the point that most common amplifiers can be broken down into three tone shaping stages, each possibly followed by a non-linearity:

 - Input tone shaping
 - Nonlinearity